-Legislation enacted at the end of 2019 which is generally effective January 1, 2020 significantly amended the required minimum distribution rules.
+The Setting Every Community Up for Retirement Enhancement Act ("SECURE Act") and the SECURE 2.0 Act of 2022 ("SECURE 2.0") made significant changes to the required minimum distribution rules.
 Because these rules are statutory and regulatory, in many cases IRS guidance will be required to implement these changes.